 Interventional radiology involves the use of small catheter tubes and wires, or small needles, to precisely target areas of concern.
 This is sometimes called a pinhole procedure and can be an alternative to open and laparoscopic surgery.

-For example, IR can be used to treat an enlarged prostate through Prostate Artery Embolization (PAE).
+For example, IR can be used to treat an enlarged prostate through prostate artery embolization (PAE).
 This procedure shrinks an enlarged prostate by using X-ray guidance to move a small plastic tube into the small arteries which feed the prostate and inject tiny plastic particles to block them, starving the prostate of its blood supply and shrinking it.
-Read this article to learn more about PAE and how it compares to a common surgical option.
+Compare PAE to a common surgical option.

-Interventional procedures also include pain management therapies, treatment of pain through targeted, image-guided injections of medications, and biopsies, inserting a very small needle into an area of concern to remove cells for microscopic examination.
+Interventional radiology also includes pain management procedures, treatment of pain through targeted, image-guided injections of medications, and biopsies, inserting a very small needle into an area of concern to remove cells for microscopic examination.

 A radiologist is a physician, who after obtaining a medical degree undergoes further training in radiology.
 An interventional radiologist has completed additional specialized training in performing minimally invasive procedures using imaging.
 This means they are trained to not only interpret images created by the various types of medical imaging, but also in using medical imaging to navigate small instruments through blood vessels and organs to treat a variety of conditions.